lizbisschop/ft_printf/README.md

 # ft_printf

-The reacreation of the printf function.
+A recreation of the printf function.

 Supported format specifiers: